PS Lucy Ashton: History

 In 1950 Lucy Ashton was handed over to the British Shipbuilding Research Association and converted to be used in resistance experiments to investigate the effects of drag and friction on a full-size hull.
 Her paddlewheels and sponsons were removed, and her steam engine replaced with four Rolls-Royce Derwent V engines mounted above and outboard of the hull so that they wouldn't affect the ship's hull or her wake.
 To slow her down, large metal flaps were added that would drop from outriggers to act as water brakes.
 The results of these experiments were cited in further experiments on "Lucy Ashton" models.

 After the experiments were completed she was sent to be scrapped.
-A paddlebox carving was retained and is on display in the National Railway Museum in York, the forward deckhouse was removed and is on display in the Scottish Maritime Museum in Irvine, North Ayrshire, and her wheel was removed and donated to the Hermitage Academy.
+A paddlebox carving was retained and is on display in the National Railway Museum in York, the forward deckhouse was removed and is on display in the Scottish Maritime Museum in Irvine, North Ayrshire, and her wheel was removed and donated to the Hermitage Academy in Helensburgh.